 Backlinks are links that direct to your website from other sites.
 They are confirmation that your site is an authority on something and that it is worth looking at.

 Generally, the more backlinks you have to your pages, the better.
 However, the quality of those backlinks is also very important.
 If spam-type sites are linking back to your site then that can negatively impact your rankings.
 Conversely, high-quality backlinks from authoritative sites can really improve your site’s score.

-A good target to set for yourself when creating a backlink goal is to use a tool like Ahrefs to determine the “Domain Rating” of one of your main competitors (or you can use this great tool, which is free! 😉).
+A good target to set for yourself when creating a backlink goal is to use a tool like Ahrefs to determine the “Domain Authority” of one of your main competitors (or you can use this great tool, which is free! 😉).
 If your rating is close to theirs, then you should be able to compete.
-If not, then there’s a number of different tactics to improve your domain rating – many of which are detailed below.
+If not, then there’s a number of different tactics to improve your domain authority rating, many of which are detailed in this guide.